NRLParticipation/NRL-Cookbook/docs/club-committee/survey-insights.md

 ---

-## High complexity: Insight Storytelling Studio
+## High complexity: Insight storytelling studio

 Use this when multiple datasets, conflicting signals, and stakeholder-specific narratives must be woven together.